wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.21 =
+* Fixed the incrementation bug in the bugfix.php script which could cause a widgets id conflict

 = 1.20 =
 * Added a fix to prevent frozen widgets and widgets appearing in wrong overrides